 Seelaus AM charges performance fees (incentive fees) with the Seelaus Credit Opportunities Fund, Ocean Partners Fund, and one separately managed account holding Futures and Options.
 Seelaus AM will structure any performance or incentive fee arrangement subject to Section 205(a)(1) of the Investment Advisers Act of 1940 ("The Advisers Act") and will rely on available exemptions thereunder, including the exemption set forth in Rule 205-3.
 In measuring clients' assets for the calculation of performance-based fees, Seelaus AM includes realized and unrealized capital gains and losses.
 Performance-based fee arrangements create an incentive for Seelaus AM to purchase, sell, or short investments which may be riskier or more speculative than those which would be recommended under a different fee arrangement.
 Such fee arrangements also create incentives to favor higher fee-paying accounts over other accounts in the allocation of investment opportunities.
 Seelaus AM has implemented procedures designed to ensure that all clients are treated fairly and equally to the extent possible and practical, and to prevent this conflict from influencing the allocation of investment opportunities among clients.
-Seelaus AM provides asset management services for multiple accounts have the inherent conflict of interest that results from not being able to execute buy and sell orders simultaneously at the same price.
+Seelaus AM provides asset management services on both asset fee-based and performance fee-based compensation structures.
+All firms providing asset management services for multiple accounts have the inherent conflict of interest that results from not being able to execute buy and sell orders simultaneously at the same price.
 We utilize block or bunch trade orders to minimize dispersion and the inherent conflict when trading for multiple accounts.

 The conflict between having accounts with performance-based compensation fees structures and flat asset-based fees is also minimized by bunching trades amongst accounts with similar objectives and liquidity.
-Seelaus AM also tracks performance dispersion on a monthly basis between accounts to ensure all accounts are being treated fairly and equitably to the extent possible and practical.
+Seelaus AM also tracks performance dispersion on a regular basis between accounts to ensure all accounts are being treated fairly and equitably to the extent possible and practical.